 One of the many reasons why I love teaching ESL is getting the chance to learn about different cultures.
 I have had the chance to tutor students from around the world.
 Each student is unique, and I can always learn something new from each one!
 It is also very important for me that I know the customs of the international students.
 I think it is important to have an open mind and way of doing things, because each culture does things differently.
 My goal is to tutor someone from every country in the world :) Hope to see you soon!
 Sandy

 Why do we say we're "on the train" or "on the plane"?
 We're traveling inside the train or plane, aren't we?
 Why don't we say we're "in the train" or "in the plane"?
 We don't for the same reason that we do say we're "in the car."
 But why don't we say we're "on the car?"
 The car is a mode of transportation like the train and plane, isn't it?
 The answer is: Usage.
 Usage dictates that even if it isn't logical or strictly grammatical to say something a certain way, we do it anyway, because that's the phrase that the culture has agreed on.
 When a phrase is always used the same way by speakers of a language, it is known as an idiom.
 A lot of idioms are prepositional phrases.The preposition that begins the phrase may not always seem the best one to use, but English language learners should memorize them if they want to go with the flow--that is, if they want to sound American.
-Here are a few more: "In the mood;" "in a tight spot;" "(go) with the flow;" "between a rock and a hard... read more
+Here are a few more: "In the mood;"... read more

 ESL - English as a Second Language In English, some things need to be easy to remember, and my English Learners like this little trick.
 When you Do something, you can't touch, and when you MAKE something you can ...
 That is the simplest way to memorize the difference.
 These two verbs are very similar in meaning.
 In French or Spanish, there is no distinction between the two forms.
 If you think about the results it will help you.
 Make often has the meaning of produce, create, or prepare.
 Do is usually the correct word when we are talking about a general activity; that is, we do not specify its nature.
 Do is usually the correct word when we are talking about work.
 (In this sense it is often used with the -ing work activities: cooking, shopping, washing-up, sewing, cleaning, etc.).
 In other cases, there are no clear rules.
 If in doubt, use MAKE.
 Be aware of the following common expressions: Do ... business ... good ... harm... read more